 - An Adventure To Council Rocks Near Cochise Stronghold!

 - DD Gamble Guest Lodge: A Cochise County Lodging Review!

 - From Paradise Az to the Wonderland of Rocks: A 3-Day Road Trip!

 - In Search of Cliff Dwellings in Turkey Creek Canyon

 - Kentucky Camp AZ: A Ghost Town With Accommodations!

 Hiking South of Tucson

 Hiking with Dogs

 There are few places to hike with dogs in Southern Arizona.
-Dogs are allowed in the Coronado National Forest, except the Pusch Ridge Wilderness Area and the Sabino Canyon Recreation Area, which is roughly the area in the Catalina Mountains which is West of the Catalina Highway.
+Dogs are not allowed in the Coronado National Forest, except the Pusch Ridge Wilderness Area and the Sabino Canyon Recreation Area, which is roughly the area in the Catalina Mountains which is West of the Catalina Highway.
 Dogs are allowed in Catalina State Park.